Proposed FCRA Liability Harmonization Act

 Penn. – Gov. Wolf Moves to Ban the Box on Non-Civil Service Job Applications

 Governor Tom Wolf announced Friday that beginning July 1 state agencies will remove the criminal conviction question, otherwise known as “banning the box,” from non-civil service employment applications.
-“Banning the box will allow prospective applicants with criminal records to be judged on their skills and qualifications and not solely on their criminal history, while preserving a hiring agency’s ability to appropriately screen applicants as part of the hiring process,” Governor Wolf said in a statement.
-The new policy will be effective July 1, 2017 for non-civil service applicants.
-Wolf said the Office of Administration will provide guidance and training to agencies prior to the implementation of the policy, and anticipates that the policy will be applied to civil service applicants by December 2017.
+“Banning the box will allow prospective candidates with criminal records to be judged on their skills and qualifications and not solely on their criminal history, while preserving a hiring agency’s ability to appropriately screen candidates as part of the hiring process,” Governor Wolf said in a statement.
+The new policy will be effective July 1, 2017 for non-civil service candidates.
+Wolf said the Office of Administration will provide guidance and training to agencies prior to the implementation of the policy, and anticipates that the policy will be applied to civil service candidates by December 2017.

 Background Checks State Legislation